jiedong-yang/Video-Classification/README.md

 (#frames_per_vid, 2048).

-4. So the callback doesn't work right now, the accuracy during training and validation can be like 99.% and 98.% or something, and the test accuracy is 92%, so maybe something went wrong.
+4. So the callback doesn't work right now, the accuracy during training and validation can be like 99.% and 98.% or something, and the test accuracy is 92%.

 5. Gonna try to do a optical flow fusion in the future, and see what's going on.
 ![](src/Training_and_validation_accuracy.png)